bburns/LanguageModels/doc/report/Report.md

 train longer, more vocabulary, more hidden nodes

+put on amazone instance

 online learning (?) - ie learn new vocab words like phone does

 better training/testing - distribute text by paragraphs, not sentences

+One thing worth noting is that with current hardware limitations, moving away from n-grams with smoothing might not be the best approach for an application, since state-of-the-art RNN models can be so slow to train, and the n-grams do perform pretty well.

+-> but compare performance of RNN vs ngrams once trained, in terms of memory and speed!